kmcho2019/csdl-lab-cafe-app/docs/ONBOARDING.md

 Need to adjust prices or categories later?
 Use the **Edit** drawer on each item to change name, price, category (including adding new categories), unit, or low-stock threshold without dropping to SQL.

+Phasing out an item?
+Lab Cafe Hub uses **archiving** instead of deletion:
+- Write off any remaining stock until the item reaches **0** on-hand.
+- Use the **Archive** action on the item card (requires typing the exact item name).
+- Archived items are hidden from members/kiosk, and can be restored with **Reactivate** from the collapsed Archived items section.

 ### 3.3 Configure ledger opening balance

 If the cafe already has funds on hand, record them: